 Their own space

 Most commonly, a carer will have a bedroom of their own, but if this is not practical, you could adapt a reception room or study for them to use.
 It’s important that this room is private, and for their use only.
 It shouldn’t be used as access to other rooms either, for example, if walking through the dining room is the only way to access the kitchen, the dining room wouldn’t be a suitable room to adapt.

 There is no need to go to great lengths to decorate a room for a carer.
 The carer’s room should simply be comfortable, clean and have adequate heating.

 Before the carer moves in, the room should be thoroughly cleaned, and fresh bed linen should be provided.
-In addition to a bed, the live-in carer will need basic storage facilities such as a wardrobe and chest of drawers.
+In addition to a bed, the private live-in carer will need basic storage facilities such as a wardrobe and chest of drawers.
 A comfortable chair and a TV, while not strictly necessary, will help to make them feel more at home in the house.

 Use of a bathroom